-Pressing the SCAN button causes the tuner to search for the next station, in either AM, FM or Satellite (if equipped) frequencies, pausing for 5 seconds at each listenable station before continuing to the next.
-Pressing the AM/FM button continues the search in the alternate frequency band.
+Pressing the SCAN button causes the tuner to search for the next listenable station, in either AM, FM or Satellite (if equipped) frequencies, pausing for 5 seconds at each listenable station before continuing to the next.
 To stop the search, press SCAN a second time.

-INFO Button (Radio Mode)
+MSG or INFO Button (Radio Mode)

-Press the INFO button for an RBDS station (one with call letters displayed).
+Press the MSG or INFO button for an RBDS station (one with call letters displayed).
 The radio will return a Radio Text message broadcast from an FM station (FM mode only).